mlochbaum/BQN/doc/group.md

         /⁼∧ 2‿3‿1‿2
     [ 0 1 2 1 ]

-A related fact is that calling Indices on the result of Group sorts all the indices passed to Group (removing and ¯1s).
+A related fact is that calling Indices on the result of Group sorts all the indices passed to Group (removing any ¯1s).
 This is a kind of counting sort.

         /≠¨⊔ 2‿3‿1‿¯1‿2
     [ 1 2 2 3 ]